Tetsuya Ota: Post court case

 A documentary film about the incident titled Crash (クラッシュ) was released in 2003, as well as the book titled Re•Birth, documenting Ota's struggle to rebuild his life and his body.

-A number of improved safety measures were introduced following the accident, including the adaptation of the Medical Car in JAF competition that contained medical and rescue specialists, similar to INDYCAR's Safety Team, which uses medical and rescue specialists in a fully equipped pickup truck.
+A number of improved safety measures were introduced following the accident, including the adaptation of the Medical Car in JAF competition that contained medical and rescue specialists, similar to INDYCAR's AMR Safety Team, which uses medical and rescue specialists in a fully equipped pickup truck.

 Ota has since continued to be involved in motorsport, but no longer in a professional capacity.
 He runs a car tuning and race preparation garage, named Tezzo, specializing in Italian cars.

 Shinichi Yamaji, the driver who saved Ota's life by extinguishing his car's fire and pulling him out, died on May 26, 2014, aged 50, from an undisclosed long illness.
 He reportedly checked in a hospital on May 25 due to a worsening health condition and died suddenly the next day.